 In the Syphon Filter series, Mara Aramov has had four noticeably different voice actresses, the latter two being American rather than native Russian.
 Lian Xing has been voiced by three actresses; Ava Fang in 1, Zoe Galvez in 2 and 3, and Kim Mai Guest in all subsequent games, complete with different looks and personalities.
 Gabe Logan also switched voice actors from John Chacon to James Arnold Taylor starting with The Omega Strain.

-Magneto and Colossus lose their well-known voice actors (Tony Jay and Earl Boen) for the X-Men Legends sequels, in which they were replaced by Richard Green and James Ward respectively.
+Magneto and Colossus lose their well-known voice actors (Tony Jay and Earl Boen) for the X-Men Legends sequels, in which they were replaced by Richard Green and Jim Ward respectively.
 Cyclops and Pyro (both voiced by Robin Atkin Downes) were also recast so Josh Keaton and John Kassir took his roles.

-This trope carried through to the Marvel Ultimate Alliance games, though more noticeably in the second.
+This carried through to the Marvel Ultimate Alliance games, though more noticeably in the second.
 Some actors stayed on from X-Men Legends, though by the second this became far less frequent and often actors staying on were cast in new roles.
 By Ultimate Alliance 2, the only actors reprising roles from previous games were Steven Blum as Wolverine, John Kassir as Deadpool, April Stewart as Ms. Marvel, Dawnn Lewis as Storm, and John DiMaggio as Juggernaut.
 Fred Tatasciore reprised his role as Hulk from elsewhere, replacing Peter Lurie from the previous game.

 Al Pacino did not allow EA to use his likeness or voice for The Godfather game, so Michael Corleone's appearance and voice were replaced.

 While Street Fighter does this frequently, the most notable cases are...